livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 6.5 app_0

-app_0 is the reserved system app identifier used for core system identities, keys, and system scoped schema.
+`app_0` is the reserved system app identifier used for core system identities, keys, and system scoped schema.

 ### 6.6 Value kind

-A value kind is the schema level classification used to validate the representation of a value.
+`value kind` is the schema level classification used to validate the representation of a value.

-In the PoC schema model, value_kind includes:
+In the PoC schema model, `value_kind` includes:

 - text.
 - number.